featured image

 }

-Why this works: Because measure() handles the hysteresis (waiting for the user to start breathing) and the ADC sampling, the measure_FVC function doesn’t need to know anything about voltages or timing.
-It just asks for a volume, waits for the user to comply, and gets a float back.
-This creates a very clean separation of concerns.
+Because measure() handles hysteresis (waiting for the user to start breathing) and ADC sampling, measure_FVC doesn’t need to know anything about voltages or timing.
+It asks for a volume, waits for the user to comply, and gets a float back.
+Clean separation of concerns.

 We respect your privacy.